grycap/im/doc/source/dashboard.rst

 * Reconfigure: Starts the reconfiguration of the infrastructure.

+* Change User: Add or change the ownership of the infrastructure at IM level.
+Setting an valid access token of other user, the infrastructure can be shared or transfered to another user.
+If overwrite check is set the new user will be the unique new owner of the infrastructure, otherwise it will be added to the list of current users.

 **VM Info page**:

 The VM Info page will show all the information about the selected VM and will enable to manage the lifecycle of it.